Arsenic

 Arsenic is classified as a Group 1 carcinogen by the International Agency for Research on Cancer — meaning there is sufficient evidence that it causes cancer in humans.[1]
 The evidence is not from animal studies or mechanistic inference; it comes from epidemiological studies of populations drinking high-arsenic water, where cancer rates are directly and clearly elevated.

-Bladder cancer The strongest and most consistent cancer association.
+The strongest and most consistent cancer association is bladder cancer.
 Populations with high arsenic exposure — in Bangladesh, Chile, Argentina, Taiwan — show bladder cancer rates two to ten times higher than unexposed populations.
 Dose-response relationships are clear: more arsenic, more cancer.
+Lung cancer and arsenical skin lesions that can progress to squamous cell carcinoma complete the IARC Group 1 picture.

-The low-dose question The EPA's MCL of 10 ppb for arsenic was set in 2001, reduced from the previous limit of 50 ppb.
-The MCLG is zero — there is no known safe level.
-Studies have found cancer risk associations at concentrations approaching current tap water levels in the US, which is why the EPA's science advisors recommended an even lower limit.
+The EPA’s MCL of 10 ppb for arsenic was set in 2001, reduced from the previous limit of 50 ppb.
+The MCLG is zero — there is no known safe level.[2]
+Studies have found cancer risk associations at concentrations approaching current US tap water levels, which is why the EPA’s science advisors recommended an even lower limit.
 Cost and feasibility led to the 10 ppb standard, not evidence of safety at that level.

 Arsenic exposure in the United States is geographically concentrated — but within those regions, it’s widespread enough that testing is non-negotiable for anyone on a private well.[3]